 What is this handbook?

 Welcome!
 Westminster Theological Seminary is committed to helping its students pursue God’s purpose for their lives, both personally and professionally.
-To that end, the Center for Theological Writing has created three career placement handbooks placing strong emphasis upon the relational aspects of the process within the larger covenant community.
-This handbook has been designed specifically to present you with guidance in finding full-time ministry positions.
+To that end, the Center for Theological Writing has created two career placement handbooks that place a strong emphasis upon the relational aspects of the process within the larger covenant community.
+This specific handbook has been designed for guidance in finding full-time ministry positions.
 Information on finding non-ordained positions may be found in the Career Placement Handbook for Non-Ordained Ministry.

 How should I use this handbook?

 This handbook is meant to be used in conjunction with other resources given to you during your time at Westminster.
 In particular, materials from Orientation to Ministerial Formation (PT 111), Seminar in Leadership (PT 332), Preparing for Licensure and Ordination (PT 243), and other Westminster classes and seminars will be useful to you as you go through this material.
 If you do not have access to these materials, contact Dr. Timothy Witmer or refer to the copies available in the Student Resource Room and Tutoring Center (A413).

 To get the most use out of the information and resources presented here, begin thinking about pursuing ordained ministry as early as possible.
 Building vital relationships with people, both at Westminster, in the church, and in other professional capacities, does not happen overnight; it is a process that will take time.
 Starting this process early in your Westminster career will help to maximize your ministerial experiences before graduation, as well as your relational contacts.

 This handbook is organized chronologically, according to the steps one would normally take, from start to finish, when seeking an ordained position.
 However, no matter where you are in your job hunt, you can easily find information suited to your situation.

 How does this handbook fit into the scheme of Westminster career placement?